-In addition to the mass of products and the existing solutions, which are much better suited to the selection of products (filter functions), it is above all the methodological errors in the legal requirements for drafting the KIDs (in particular the faulty performance scenarios) that mean that they are only used to a limited extent for product selection.
+In addition to the mass of products and the existing solutions, which are significantly better suited to the selection of products (filter functions), it is above all the partial methodological weaknesses in the PRIIPs specifications (in particular the resulting and often misleading or difficult to comprehend performance scenarios in the KIDs) that mean that these are generally not used in the product selection.
+Even before the introduction of PRIIPs, there were established selection options in Germany to identify suitable products for retail clients.
+These selection options are still used.